be_ixf;ym_202411 d_20; ct_50

 Risk and Return (15 Years Annualized)

 Source: Zephyr Analytics, Cliffwater Direct Lending Index.
-All data is from annualized over 15 years ending September 30, 2023, unless otherwise indicated.
+All data is annualized over 15 years ending September 30, 2023, unless otherwise indicated.
 “Private Credit” is represented by the Cliffwater Direct Lending Index (from inception on September 30, 2004 – September 30, 2021).
-“Senior Loans is. represented by the S&P/LSTA Leveraged Loan Index.
-“High Yield is represented by the Bloomberg High Yield Index.
+“Senior Loans” is represented by the S&P/LSTA Leveraged Loan Index.
+“High Yield” is represented by the Bloomberg High Yield Index.
 “Corporates” is represented by the Bloomberg US Corporate Bond Index.
 “Investment Grade Bonds” is represented by the Bloomberg US Aggregate Bond Index.
-“Treasuries” is represented by the Bloomberg US Treasury Index
+“Treasuries” is represented by the Bloomberg US Treasury Index.

 As the chart above shows, adding private credit to a traditional portfolio may help to lower risk and increase overall portfolio return.
 With equity market volatility increasing and traditional bond performance struggling in the face of rising rates, a source of lower volatility that is not correlated to the equity markets can help to smooth portfolio returns.
 Since private credit is not traded on public exchanges, correlation to equities is low.
 In addition, private credit loans are typically structured as floating rate instruments.
 Yields tend to increase as rates rise, allowing them to keep pace with inflation and avoid interest rate risk.